mpese/app/README.md

 The build uses node and npm (https://nodejs.org/en/).
 Grunt is used for building and packaging the application.
 Deployment uses ant tasks (http://ant.apache.org/).
-Ensure that node, npm and ant are in your $PATH.
+Ensure that node, npm and ant (and Java) are in your $PATH.

+Get the mpese app source code and instal the npm packages:

 ```
 git clone git@bitbucket.org:researchit/mpese-app.git